ryanlovett/keymaster/README.md

     mkdir certificates
     ```

- 1. Generate a password and store it in a file called `password` within that directory.
+ 1. Prepare the environment. docker is run with an output directory mounted to the path `/certificates` within the container.

     ```bash
-    touch certificates/password
-    chmod 600 certificates/password
-    cat /dev/random | head -c 128 | base64 > certificates/password
+    KEYMASTER="docker run --rm -v $(pwd)/certificates/:/certificates/ cloudpipe/keymaster"
     ```

+ 1. Generate a password and store it in a file called `password`.

+    ```bash
+    ${KEYMASTER} mkpassword
+    ```

  1. Run the container with different commands to create a certificate authority, signed keypairs or self-signed keypairs.
-You'll need to mount your input/output directory to the path `/certificates` within the container.

     ```bash
-    KEYMASTER="docker run --rm -v $(pwd)/certificates/:/certificates/ cloudpipe/keymaster"

     # Certificate authority
     # certificates/ca.pem and certificates/ca-key.pem
     ${KEYMASTER} ca